AgrAmplifierAE/AgrAmp/readme.md

 To run the experiments, please run *dataset*_script.py, replace *dataset* with the dataset to experiment with The code can execute directly without downloading dataset file.
 List of runnable script files
 * location_script.py (Refer to  Sec 4.1 LOCATION30, line 537 of the original paper)
+ * Approximately need 300 sec for each experiment, can be run on CPU with 8GB RAM
 * cifar_script.py (Refer to Sec 4.1 CIFAR-10, line 529 of the original paper)
 * mnist_script.py (Refer to Sec 4.1 MNIST, line 534 of the original paper)
 * purchase_script.py (Refer to Sec 4.1 PURCHASE100, line 543 of the original paper)